CMDA/sss-exercises/practice-exam1/README.md

 ## Task 3
 1. Create a `/new` route in `routes/blogs.js` to render the form in `views/new.ejs`.
 Don't forget to pass the `req` object to the template.
 1. Create a `/` route so the form works when you press the "Save" button in the form.
-1. Add the data from the form to `req.locals.store`.
+1. Add the data from the form to `req.locals.store.posts`.
 1. Redirect the user to `/` after you've stored the data
 1. Validate that the data from the form cannot contain an empty title.
 1. If the title is empty pass the `error` variable with an error message to the template using `req.locals`.